USRSE/usrse.github.io/_posts/2022-06-22-community-meeting-financial-group-blog-report.md

 ### Answers:

-* The next steps will be centered on the US-RSE Financial Sustainability Working Group/Standing Committee. ***We welcome anyone who is interested in this topic to please join!***
+* The next steps will be centered on the US-RSE Financial Sustainability Working Group/Standing Committee. ***We welcome anyone who is interested in this topic to please join the Slack channel #wg-financial-sustainability!***

 * The current draft set of priorities is as follows: